CodexLink/OpenCV_Python_Archives/README.md

 Before you start, you should have the following:

-1.  **Python 3.8 x64** in your system.
+1.  **Python 3.8.6 x64 (*)** in your system.
-2. Has `poetry` package installed in your python.
+2. Has installed `poetry` package from the pip of your python.
-3. Any IDE with Integrated Terminal, just like [Visual Studio Code](https://code.visualstudio.com/).
+3. Has an IDE even without Integrated Terminal.
+The most flexible one is [Visual Studio Code](https://code.visualstudio.com/).

-> Be aware that `virtualenvs` of poetry is not detected by default by Visual Studio Code.
+> ⚠️ Be aware that `virtualenvs` of poetry is not detected by default by Visual Studio Code.
 Please refer to this [StackOverflow Issue](https://stackoverflow.com/questions/59882884/vscode-doesnt-show-poetry-virtualenvs-in-select-interpreter-option) or this [Github Issue](https://github.com/microsoft/vscode-python/issues/8372) for further information.

+**Final Reminder:**

+> ❗ Also keep in mind that, the `pyproject.toml` accepts **Python 3.8 and above**!
+But the packages installed were designed for **Python 3.8.X.** So,please check again if you run to an issue before making an **Issue** or **Pull Requests**.

 ### Instructions